Last updated: July 24, 2018

 Begun in 1879, 'Iolani Palace was designed in a unique style referred to as "American Florentine."
 This style is characterized by features found in Italian Renaissance architecture, but with the addition of elements characteristic of Hawaiian architecture.
 'Iolani Palace is the only building in the world constructed in the American Florentine style.
 Three different architects – Thomas J. Baker, Charles J. Wall, and Isaac Moore – worked on the palace with Baker's designs being the ones that were primarily used for the building.
 The large palace was built of brick with concrete facing and had four corner towers and two center towers with double lanais (roofed, open-sided verandas) encircling the building on the first and second floors.
 Considered one of the finest palaces in the world at the time, 'Iolani Palace had indoor plumbing, electric lighting, and an early telephone, as well as elaborate decorations and furnishings.
 The palace was both the monarch's official residence and the capitol, where the official business of the kingdom took place and dignitaries were received and entertained.
 The first floor contained public reception areas such as the State Dining Room, Blue Room, and the Throne Room while the second floor was made up of private suites and rooms used by the monarchs.

 King Kalakaua and Queen Kapi‘olani moved into their new palace in 1882 and it served as the official residence of the Hawaiian monarch until the overthrow of the Kingdom of Hawai'i.
 King Kalakaua passed away in 1891, and his sister and heir Lili'uokalani became the sovereign ruler of the Hawaiian Kingdom.
-As Queen, Lili'uokalani proposed a new Constitution that would return more authority to the monarchy and replace a Constitution passed in 1887, which had given considerable power to the Euro-American dominated legislature.
-This proposal followed on the heels of passage by the U.S. Congress of the Tariff Act of 1890, which ended the favored status of sugar imported from Hawaii, raised import rates on foreign sugar, and crippled the Hawaiian sugar industry.
+As Queen, Lili'uokalani proposed a new Constitution that would return more authority to the monarchy and to the Indigenous people of Hawai’i.
+She wanted to replace a Constitution passed in 1887, which had given considerable power to the Euro-American dominated legislature.
+Her proposal followed on the heels of passage by the U.S. Congress of the Tariff Act of 1890, which ended the favored status of sugar imported from Hawaii, raised import rates on foreign sugar, and crippled the Hawaiian sugar industry.
 Facing economic hardship and potential loss of power, American missionaries, business entrepreneurs, and European and American politicians began to seriously consider the overthrow of the Hawaiian monarchy and annexation of the islands by the U.S. If the Hawaiian Islands became a U.S. territory, Hawaiian sugar producers would be provided with the same economic and monetary benefits as those enjoyed by U.S. domestic producers.
 In 1893, a group of European and American citizens and native-born subjects of the Kingdom of Hawai'i staged a coup d'état to overthrow the monarchy.
 Backed by the U.S. government and with the aid of the U.S. military they were successful and the Queen was forced to yield her authority.
+While her rule was short, Lili'uokalani’s reign was significant in that she served as Hawaii's first and last queen.

 In 1895, Queen Lili'uokalani, who had been made to give up her throne and was living at her personal residence, Washington Place, was arrested and tried for purportedly aiding in the short-lived attempt to restore the monarchy, which was known as the "1895 Counter-Revolution in Hawaii."
 At her trial, which took place in the Throne Room at 'Iolani Palace, she denied having any knowledge of the Counter-Revolution, but nonetheless was found guilty, fined $5,000 dollars, and sentenced to five years hard labor.
 The sentence was commuted and she was placed under house arrest at 'Iolani Palace.
 She was made to live in one bedroom on the second floor and was allowed one lady-in-waiting during the day, but no visitors.
 After a year she was allowed to return to Washington Place.